Somers (town), Wisconsin

 Somers is a town in Kenosha County, Wisconsin, United States.
 Prior to 2015, the town encompassed all of the village of Somers along with its current area.
 When the village was incorporated in 2015, the western part of the original town remained as part of the town; however, it was later incorporated into the village as well.
-The present town largely consists of land along or within the boundaries of Kenosha, and it is slated to become part of Kenosha by 2035.
+The present town largely consists of land along or within the boundaries of Kenosha and is slated to become part of Kenosha by 2035.

+Demographics

+2020 census

+Somers town, Kenosha County, Wisconsin – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.